Submit an idea

 Get your idea on the agenda

 Proposing an idea is easy: just write it, find someone to second it, find 20 supporters and turn up to the AGM to speak in favour of it.

-The next Annual General Meeting will take place on 24th November, Eclipse at 6PM.
+The next Annual General Meeting will take place on 21st November 2019 at 6PM.